Russian warns crude oil could rise to over $300 a barrel if sanctions on exports continue

 On Monday, the Brent crude oil benchmark had briefly hit more than $139 a barrel (Rs 10, 625.29), before closing at around $123 (Rs 9,463).
 At 4.30 pm on Tuesday, crude oil prices were at $127.31 (Rs 9,794.59), according to Bloomberg.

-Experts said that the fluctuation in crude oil rates was due to European leaders not being too keen on banning Russian imports completely.
+Experts said that the fluctuation in crude oil rates was due to European leaders not being too keen on banning Russian imports completely despite Blinken’s statement on the matter.

 “Global risk sentiment started the week deeply negative, before improving as European leaders indicated they would resist sanctions on Russian energy exports, preferring instead a determined strategy to reduce dependency on Russian imports,” analysts at financial services firm ANZ said in a note, according to Reuters.